-The thoughts then make you more anxious, and you are stuck in a vicious loop.
+The thoughts then make you more anxious, and are stuck in a vicious loop.

 It would help if you found another way to calm yourself down (instead of frantic searching).
 Then you break the chain; you break the learning, the well-trodden path in your brain.

-You will also be teaching yourself to develop a new, more helpful path in your brain.
+You will also teach yourself to develop a new, more helpful path in your brain.

-It is not the emotion; the anxiety, that it is the problem, but how you respond to it.
+It is not the emotion, the anxiety, that is the problem, but how you respond to it.